skip to content

 titles

 formal titles Confine capitalization to full formal titles used directly before individuals’ names.
-Lowercase informal titles, general job descriptions and the word “former” when referring to someone who no longer has a position.
+Lowercase informal titles, general job descriptions and the word former when referring to someone who no longer has a position.

+Lengthy titles are recommended after individuals’ names to minimize capitalization.
 Example: Professor of English John Doe addressed the audience; English professor John Doe addressed the audience; John Doe, professor of English, addressed the audience; former Professor of English John Doe addressed the audience.

 occupational titles Titles that serve primarily as occupation descriptions should be written in lowercase.
 Example: astronaut John Glenn, director Rich Bills.